 Foam board insulation is used on attics and walls, yet it can also be used to insulate your floors.
 Most people do not think about insulating their floors unless perhaps it's their attic floor.
 But insulating your floors is a good idea for many reasons including energy efficiency and height adjustments.
 But it is important to know how to install foam board insulation properly.
 Here's what you need to know if you wish to do it yourself.

 Once you have the board, measure and mark it where it will need to be cut.
 Do not cut it thinner than the width of the joist, try to make it as wide as that.
 After they are marked, cut with a craft or utility knife.

-Next you will need to place the foam board insulation between each joist as a test.
-If it fits proper with no space between on either side of the board, pick it up and put a thin layer of glue on.
+Next, you will need to place the foam board insulation between each joist as a test.
+If it fits properly with no space in-between on either side of the board, pick it up and put a thin layer of glue on.
 If it you need to spread it, use a brush to help cover and smooth out the glue.
 Place back between the joist and hold it in place for five seconds or for how long the instructions on the glue says.

-Once the glue is dry and all the foam board insulation is installed, you can seal around the foam boards with caulk.
+Once the glue is dry and all the foam board insulation is installed, you can seal around the foam boards with caulking.
 Try to smooth it out if it is too thick.
-Allow to dry.
+Allow drying.

-After all the caulk has dried, you can finish the floor or replace everything back on it.
+After all the caulking has dried, you can finish the floor or replace everything back on it.
 Once the floor is finished, clean up and admire your hard work.
-Your floor should be ready for traffic now.
+Your floor should be ready for heavy foot traffic now.